Valen Hsu

 Hsu Ru-yun (許茹芸; born Hsu Hung-hsiu; September 20, 1974), better known as Valen Hsu, is a Taiwanese pop singer-songwriter, author and occasional actress.
 Since the mid-1990s Hsu has been one of the most popular female singers in the Mandopop scene, and is best known for her love ballads.

 Biography

 A classically trained pianist, she started playing the piano when she was 4.
-While she was attending high school in 1993, she was discovered while performing in a restaurant in Taipei, where many known pop artists began their careers.
+While she was attending high school in 1993, she was discovered while performing in a restaurant in Taipei, where many famous pop artists began their careers.
 She was offered a contract with Taiwan's What's Music Record label and began work on her first commercial album, all before the age of 19.

 Career

 Valen Hsu is known for her vocals, which are wispy yet strong and crystal-clear.
-Her singing voice and technique have been compared to Hong Kong's Faye Wong.
+Her singing voice and technique have been compared to China's Faye Wong.
 In 1998, the Japanese magazine publication Asia Pop voted her as the best female pop vocalist in Asia.
 She has been known to deliver CD-quality live performances.
 Occasionally, she will play the piano while singing live at her concerts.